awesomemotive/easy-digital-downloads/readme.txt

 `echo edd_shopping_cart();`

-4. Is there a sample import file I can use to setup a demo store?
+= Is there a sample import file I can use to setup a demo store? =

 Yes!
 Simply go to Tools > Import and install the WordPress Importer, then navigate to wp-content/plugins/easy-digital-downloads/assets/ and select the sample-products-import.xml file.
 This will create several sample products and plugin pages for you.

+= Can I import all the products from my existing store into EDD? =

+At this time there is not a grand importer that will simply set things up for you.
+We do have an [import solution](http://docs.easydigitaldownloads.com/article/216-can-i-import-and-export-products?utm_source=docs&utm_medium=faq_tab&utm_term=import_addon&utm_content=faqs&utm_campaign=readme) that imports a CSV file, so if you can get your data into the appropriate format then we can import it.

 = My Payments Marked as Pending =

 There are several reasons this happens.
-Please follow the suggestions [here](https://easydigitaldownloads.com/documentation/faqs/?utm_source=docs&utm_medium=faq_tab&utm_content=faqs&utm_campaign=readme).
+Please follow the suggestions [here](http://docs.easydigitaldownloads.com/article/190-payments-not-marked-as-complete?utm_source=docs&utm_medium=faq_tab&utm_content=faqs&utm_campaign=readme).

 = Getting a 404 error? =